-Questions Answers Date/Version steps the company has taken to address the qualification, if applicable.
-A response to this question is only required if an applicant submits qualified audited financial statements in question 2.1B.
-The questions and narratives are distinct.
-If a public entity submits both qualified audited financial statements and alternative financial statements that provide similar information, the applicant should submit separate explanations in questions 2.1Bi and 2.1Eii, respectively.
+Questions Answers Date/Version statements and alternative financial statements that provide similar information, the applicant should submit separate explanations in questions 2.1Bi and 2.1Eii, respectively.
 Please see pages 12-14 of the Prequalification Application Guide for additional guidance.
-21. Does BEAD allow for contingencies in an applicant's construction budget, and where can guidelines on allowable contingencies be found?
+23. Does BEAD allow for contingencies in an applicant's construction budget, and where can guidelines on allowable contingencies be found?
 If needed, applicants can incorporate contingencies into their overall project budget in the relevant lines in the project costs template.
-Contingency provisions are outlined in the Code of Federal Regulations at 2 CFR 200.403.
+Contingency provisions are outlined in the Code of Federal Regulations at 2 CFR 200.403 .
 Contingencies may be included in budget estimates for potential costs "associated with possible events or conditions arising from causes for which the precise outcome is indeterminable at the time of estimate and that are likely to result, in the aggregate, in additional costs for the approved activity or project."
 Applicants are encouraged to factor likely cost increases into their proposal and cost categories instead of as a separate contingency line.
 However, note that funds cannot be placed in a "contingency reserve" or similar account.
-All costs must meet federal requirements for being allowable, allocable, and reasonable, as defined in 2 CFR 200 (see, e.g., 2 CFR 200.403 (allowable), 2 CFR 200.404 (reasonable), and 2 CFR 200.405 (allocable)).
+All costs must meet federal requirements for being allowable, allocable, and reasonable, as defined in 2 CFR 200.404 (reasonable), and 2 CFR 200.405 (allocable)).
 In subgrants administered as fixed amount subawards, where reimbursements are milestone-based and not cost-based, subgrantees cannot alter the subgrant award amount, regardless of cost increases, decreases, or contingencies.
-April 24, 2025/V. 8.0 22.
+April 24, 2025/V. 8.0 24.
 What costs does the CPUC define as administrative, and is there a cap on these costs?
 There is no line item for administrative costs in the budget template or in financial reporting for the BEAD Program.
 The total bid price should be inclusive of administrative costs related to project deployment.
 Applicants' administrative costs, including project management, permitting, and other tasks related to deployment, should fall within other cost categories in the budget as they are considered part of routine project execution for deployment.
-April 24, 2025/V. 8.0 23.
+April 24, 2025/V. 8.0 25.
 What are the consequences of requesting a match waiver on my application?
-California BEAD Program - Frequences The federal government requires that applications using Reliable Broadband Service that meet the required 25 percent match be considered first before April 24, 2025/V. 8.0 29 of 56
+California BEAD Program - Frequ The federal government requires that applications using Reliable Broadband Service that meet the required 25 percent match be considered first before any applications using Reliable Broadband Service requesting a match waiver in the same area.
+However, applications requesting match waivers in areas with no other suitable Reliable Broadband Service applications will be considered.
+Furthermore, certain census block groups are exempt from the April 24, 2025/V. 8.0